pycollo.optimal_control_problem.OptimalControlProblem#

 - new_phases_like(phase_for_copying: Phase, number: int, names: Iterable[str], **kwargs) Tuple[Phase, ...][source]#

-- Creates multiple new phases like an already instantiated phase. - For a list of key word arguments and default values see the docstring for the - new_phase_like()method.- Returns:
+For a list of key word arguments and default values see the docstring for the

 - Raises: